Organ and Tissue Donation verses Anatomical Donation

 Gift of Life donations do not change final arrangement preferences of the deceased.
 Licensed funeral directors are trained in caring for the remains of those who have unselfishly given little or much of their body so that others may have life.
 Like anatomical donation, organ donation may be arranged prior to death but not required.

-Spence Funeral Services has licensed funeral directors to discuss these and other options without pressure or obligation.
+We have licensed funeral directors to discuss these and other options without pressure or obligation.